giellalt/lang-smn/docs/smn.md

     - C_TABAHTUD (Sg3 -uvá)
     - C_MERIDUD (Sg3 uvvoo)

 Unclassified verbs
 * verbstem (no info)

+A note on morphophonology
+The consonant gradation setup for verbs is to a certain extent different from the one for nouns, namely:
+...

 # THE LEXICA THEMSELVES

 ## Auxiliaries

  * **LEXICON NEG** = the negation verb

 \\
  * **LEXICON LEDE** = The copula